This Is What Life Could Look Like 100 Years from Now

 Here are what the experts are seeing when they look into their crystal ball.

-What’s the future hold?
-In 2018, you needn’t pay a few dollars for a fortune teller with a crystal ball—or dog-eared copy of Isaac Asimov—to try and peer into the future.
+What's the future hold?
+In 2018, you needn't pay a few dollars for a fortune teller with a crystal ball—or a dog-eared copy of Isaac Asimov—to try and peer into the future.
 No, today we have futurists.
 These are usually deeply educated soothsayers who rely as much on data and trend lines as they do on their imaginations to paint a picture of what life will be like many years down the road.

 Telecommunication Infrastructure will Cease

 Scott Amyx, author of Strive: How Doing the Things Most Uncomfortable Leads to Success, out next month, predicts that we will see a new form of communication over the next century—through quantum mechanics.